adattoweb/poemix/README.md

 The statistics show how many times a user has reviewed/studied poems and the number of mistakes made.
 Additionally, users can choose the difficulty level when checking a line.
 In high difficulty, only the first word is shown; in medium difficulty, every second word disappears, and so on.
+#### UPDATE 2.0.0
+Now two new modes have been added (FOR MORE DETAILS ON THE WEBSITE IN THE INSTRUCTIONS):
+- The next one
+- Mosaic
+The visible appearance of the instructions has been improved A History page has been added, where the user can view the last poems he has passed, as well as repass them.
+Added a timer option where you can set yourself a timer and try to get the poem within a certain amount of time.